Illinois Agility Run Normative Data: A complete walkthrough for Coaches and Athletes

 -

-Technique: Proper technique is paramount for optimal performance.
+Technique: Proper technique is key for optimal performance.
 Poor technique can lead to slower times and inaccurate assessment.
 Training and coaching on the proper execution of the Illinois Agility Run are essential for valid results.

 Interpreting the Normative Data